joemoose/dungeoneers.d20/docs/damage.md

 | 10 HP | **Sundered**: An appendage is torn off, maimed, or useless.
 The Warden will tell you which.
 Then, make a WIL save.
 If you pass, increase your max WIL by 1d6. |
 | 11 HP | **Mortal Wound**: You are deprived and out of action.
 You die in one hour unless healed.
 Upon recovery, roll 2d6.
 Take the new result as your max HP. |
 | 12+ HP | **Doomed**: Death seemed so close, but somehow you survived.
 You die horribly if your next save against critical damage is a fail.
 If you pass, roll 3d6.
 Take the new result if the total is higher than your max HP. |

+## Deprivation

+If your character lacks a crucial need (such as food or rest), they are *Deprived*.
+Anyone Deprived for more than a day adds a *Fatigued* constraint to their inventory, one for each day.
+A deprived character cannot recover HP or attributes or remove constraints when resting.